Tower of London review for families

-Best for: Older children (over 5 and ideally 8+) who can read and have an interest in history, royalty, battles and jewels
+Best for: Older children (over 5 and ideally 8+).

-Avoid if: You’ve got babies who won’t go in a sling, or kids who are impatient in queues or struggle with crowds
+Avoid if: You’ve got babies who won’t go in a sling, or kids who struggle with queues or crowds.

-The entry ticket represents excellent value when you consider that all the exhibits are included, along with Yeoman tours and seasonal events such as live performances and interactive workshops, and you can easily stay for a whole day.
+Although costly for a family, the entry ticket represents good value when you consider that all the exhibits are included and you can easily stay for a whole day.

-Are there discounts or cheap tickets available for the Tower of London?
+Are there any cheap or discounted tickets available for the Tower of London?

 Any extra charges once I’m there?

-- Optional costs include Audio Guide Tours (£5 for adults; £4 for children; £14 for a family) – very reasonable but better to suited to older kids
+- There are Audio Guide Tours (£5 for adults; £4 for children; £14 for a family) – very reasonable but better to suited to older kids.

 How long will you spend at the Tower of London?